sushanth128/sushanth128/README.md

 - Hi I’m sushanth
-- I'm a 24 years old grad student
+- I'm a 24 years old
+- I'm a graduate student at CMU studying ML & Analytics
+- I've worked as a Machine Learning Engineer for 2 years

 - You can reach me on my email: sushanth.reddyg8@gmail.com
 - Gn